biouno/biouno.github.io/_posts/2020-02-02-Advanced-Cross-Project Linking-of-Jenkins-Artifacts.md

 # Implementation: What's next

 In a follow-up blog entry I will give implementation details on the generation of BUILD_KEYS and their use in retrieving and displaying artifacts across Jenkins project builds.
 If you would like a head-start, become familiar with the [Active Choices Jenkins Plugin](https://github.com/jenkinsci/active-choices-plugin).
-The power of Groovy, Jenkins Java API, javascript and dynamic HTML come together when we use this plugin to form a framework for dynamic, fully ineractive UI that links and displays Jenkins artifacts across builds.
+The power of Groovy, Jenkins Java API, javascript and dynamic HTML come together when we use this plugin to form a framework for dynamic, fully interactive UI that links and displays Jenkins artifacts across builds.